upul-d/compound_interest_calculator/README.md

 # Compound Interest Calculator

-This project is a React app which allows compound interest to be calculated.
+This is a React app for calculating compound interest.
 The project has been bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Contents
 * [Run the project in the browser](#run-the-project-in-the-browser)